How Color Psychology Influences Your Business Website's Profit

 Psychology of BROWN

 Brown is representative of material and down-to-earth attitude.
-If you wish to evoke the sense of simplicity and emulate nature, it is good to use ample doses of brown on your business website.
+If you wish to evoke a sense of simplicity and emulate nature, it is good to use ample doses of brown on your business website.
 Landscaping companies will do good to combine it will green to draw the attention of their customers to what they have to offer more authentically.

 Psychology of WHITE

 White is the equal balance of the primary colors and is a rich color by itself.
-By itself white stands for purity, trust and also professionalism.
-Though it is not advisable to keep white as the primary background of a website, a prudent use of the color will bring alive its character.
+By itself white stands for purity, trust, and also professionalism.
+Though it is not advisable to keep white as the primary background of a website, prudent use of the color will bring alive its character.
 Recall how Facebook uses white with its primary color blue!

 White is not to be forgotten when designing your business website.
-In fact, sites that sell most have a lot of white spaces to give the consumers the sense of trust and faith, freedom and space further motivating them to buy.
+In fact, sites that sell most have a lot of white spaces to give the consumers the sense of trust and faith, freedom, and space further motivating them to buy.

 Think like your consumer

 The best way to go about it is to place yourself in the shoes of the consumers that you are trying to sell to and use the colors appropriately.
 Very often ugly looking sites have high conversion rates!
 More than concentrating on the aesthetic appeal, the owners have made the effort to tap into the color psychology of the target group.